wepay/wepay-ios/README.md

     - WePay.framework
 + Done!

+## Documentation
+HTML documentation is hosted on our [Github Pages Site](http://wepay.github.io/wepay-ios/).

+Pdf documentation is available on the [releases page](https://github.com/wepay/wepay-ios/releases/latest) or as a direct [download](https://github.com/wepay/wepay-ios/raw/master/documentation/wepay-ios.pdf).

 ## SDK Organization

 ### WePay.h
-WePay.h is the starting point for consuming the SDK, and contains the primary class you will interact with.
+`WePay.h` is the starting point for consuming the SDK, and contains the primary class you will interact with.
 It exposes all the methods you can call to accept payments via the supported payment methods.
-Detailed reference documentation is available on the reference page for the WePay class.
+Detailed reference documentation is available on the reference page for the `WePay` class.

 ### Delegate protocols
 The SDK uses delegate protocols to respond to API calls.
 You must adopt the relevant protocols to receive responses to the API calls you make.
 Detailed reference documentation is available on the reference page for each protocol:
-- WPCardReaderDelegate
+- `WPCardReaderDelegate`
-- WPCheckoutDelegate
+- `WPCheckoutDelegate`
-- WPTokenizationDelegate
+- `WPTokenizationDelegate`

 ### Data Models